zypq5/PRIVATEMESSAGEPLUS/README.md

-A plugin that allows players to private message others freely in your server every week should drop a new release
+A plugin that allows players to private message others freely in your server every week should drop a new release everything in config is editable from permissions to messages

 --- COMMANDS